OpenRailAssociation/technical-committee/incubation_process.md

 ## Graduated

 The Graduated stage is for projects which have reached a level of hight maturity and adoption.
-They are the flagship projects of the OpenRail Foundation.
+They are the flagship projects of the OpenRail Association.

 ### Criteria